nivedhannive/chainbrain-api/README.md

     *docker push nivedhan/chainbrain:latest*

-3. Once docker image is ready, we can initiate the container using docker compose file
+3. Once docker image is ready, we can initiate the container using docker-compose.yml file

     *docker-compose pull && docker-compose up -d*

-*docker-compose pull*   - This command is to pull latest image from repository *docker-compose up -d*  - To start the containers
+1. *docker-compose pull*   - This command is to pull latest image from repository
+2. *docker-compose up -d*  - To start the containers

 docker-compose.yml file has two services, one for database and other is our application.